 We all know smartphones can be used as remote controls, but how many of us actually use our current phone as a remote?
 Very few, I'd expect.
 But if you have an old phone that you don't need to take everywhere with you, you can use it a permanent remote, leaving it in place by the TV when you go out.

 You can use it to control iTunes or your whole PC.
 We have a nice DVD control app below and another remote control for Kodi/XBMC.
-There's no shortage of great remote control apps out there, so take a look around your living room to identify your requirements and hit the Play Store.Retune Unified Remote PowerDVD Remote FREE Yatse: Kodi remote
+There's no shortage of great remote control apps out there, so take a look around your living room to identify your requirements and hit the Play Store.Retune Unified Remote PowerDVD Remote FREE Yatse: Kodi remote control and cast

 2. Use it as an alarm clock

 If your old smartphone doesn't even have enough RAM to handle some occasional gaming, then you could use it as a bedside clock.
 Get yourself a nice clock app, such as Timely, and spend a couple bucks on a simple mobile phone stand or go all out on a speaker dock.
 Don't forget to enable Daydream mode in the display settings.
-In these settings, you can also transform your phone into a digital picture frame or newscaster.Timely Alarm Clock My Alarm Clock Alarm clock
+In these settings, you can also transform your phone into a digital picture frame or newscaster.Timely Alarm Clock Alarm Clock for Me Alarm clock

 3. Use it to fight disease

 Folding@home is a Stanford University project that uses volunteers' computers, smartphones and consoles to simulate protein folding, an essential but poorly understood physical process through which a protein chain acquires its ultimate three-dimensional structure.
 Protein misfolding has been linked to the development of Alzheimer's disease, Parkinson's disease and many cancers.